 For years, social media has been rapidly growing in influence.
-From once being a simply way to meet up with old school friends to being a very powerful medium of expression, free-speech, social engineering, gender equality, business, politics, entertainment, building communities; social media has touched our lives in every way possible.
+From once being a simple way to meet up with old school friends to be a very powerful medium of expression, free speech, social engineering, gender equality, business, politics, entertainment, building communities; social media has touched our lives in every way possible.

 A train moving too fast

 One scary thing about social media is that its development is directly tied to the development of communication technologies.
 Artificial intelligence, Internet-of-things, and other latest technologies are now being used to make social media platforms more interactive which means they’ll have the ability to soak more and more personal information.

 Facebook, for example, has been investing in AI since 2013 when the company acquired the services of New York University professor Yann LeCun.
 AI has been deeply incorporated in Facebook – from its neural networks learning to tag, to its image recognition technology.
 In fact, AI has a lot to do with our time spent on Facebook!